What is NOC for Land Sale?

 How to Apply for NOC for Land Sale in Assam?

-The process is involved in obtaining a standard format Certificate from the Circle Officer and submits the duly filled application at the Deputy Commissioners Office.
+The process is involved obtaining a standard format Certificate from the Circle Officer and submitting the duly filled application at the Deputy Commissioner’s Office.

 - To obtain a NOC, the applicant has to visit the respective Circle Office.